 My name is Thelma Salmeron Viana.
 I am 33 years old and I am originally from El Salvador.
 I am the eldest of a large family with 3 brothers and 3 sisters.
 Looking for a better future for me and my family, I moved to the United States at 18 years old.

-In my country I was studying Civil Engineering, but I only managed to study for 3 years because I had to immigrate here.
+In my country, I was studied Civil Engineering for 3 years before I immigrated here.
 I have worked at “Irene’s Pupusas” (one of the Step Up Walk sponsors) since 2005 as a cashier and waitress.
-I've also taken ESLA classes at Montgomery College (English as a Second Language Assessment)
+I've also taken ESLA classes at Montgomery College (English as a Second Language Assessment).

-I am married (my husband Oscar Salmeron) and I have two daughters and Melissa, 11 years old, has Down Syndrome.
-This is the reason why since she was born, we connected with DSNMC and got involved in the program.
-My second daughter is Madison, who is 16 months old.
+I am married (my husband Oscar Salmeron) and I have two daughters and Melissa, 11 years old, has Down syndrome.
+We have been connected with the DSNMC since she was born and got involved in the organization.
+My second daughter Madison is 16 months old.

-I love helping people and I love advocating trying to make everyone aware that people with disabilities are nothing but like any other people and that they can do whatever they set out to do.
+I love helping people, advocating and trying to make everyone aware that people with disabilities are like any other person and that they can do whatever they set out to do.

-In my free time we go to the park with the girls, to the cinema or meet with the family and cook.
+In my free time, I go to the park with the girls, to the cinema or meet with my family and cook.
 I love cooking.